Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Summary and Conclusions

 \end{enumerate}

 At face value, the mild redshift evolution of the \ion{He}{2} absorption demands that \ion{He}{2} reionization proceeded very gradually between $z\simeq 3.4$ and $z\simeq 2.7$, and that the bulk of the intergalactic helium was ionized at $z>4$.
 It remains to be tested what sources could have powered such an early reionization.

-The quasar luminosity density evolves rapidly during that time period, such that it might be challenging to account for high levels of ionization at $z\simeq 3.4$, while completing \ion{He}{2} reionization much later at $z\simeq 2.7$.
-The rapid evolution in the quasar luminosity density translates into a rapid redshift evolution of the \ion{He}{2} absorption in current numerical models of quasar-driven \ion{He}{2} reionization \citep{mcquinn09a,compostella13} that fail to reproduce our data at $z=2.7$ or $z=3.4$.
-Our observations call for refined numerical models that achieve a slowly evolving \ion{He}{2} fraction, with $\bar{x}_\mathrm{HeII}\simeq 0.004$ in $\sim 40$\% ($\sim 80$\%) of the $z\simeq 3.4$ ($z\simeq 2.8$) IGM.
-An explanation of the low \ion{He}{2} effective optical depths at $z\simeq 3.4$ may require additional, more exotic sources of hard photons at high redshift, such as Bremsstrahlung from gas shock heated by cosmic structure formation \citep{miniati04} or X-ray emission from stellar binaries \citep{power09} or black holes in high-redshift galaxies \citep{ricotti04}.
+In current models of quasar-driven \ion{He}{2} reionization \citep{mcquinn09a,compostella13,compostella14} a rapidly evolving quasar luminosity density translates into a steeply evolving \ion{He}{2} absorption that fails to reproduce our data at $z=2.8$ and/or $z=3.4$.
+Our observations call for refined numerical models that achieve a slowly evolving \ion{He}{2} fraction, with $\bar{x}_\mathrm{HeII}<0.01$ in $\sim 50$\% ($\sim 90$\%) of the $z\simeq 3.4$ ($z\simeq 2.8$) IGM.
+Similarly, the highest \ion{He}{2} effective optical depths at $z\simeq 2.8$ are inconsistent with early \ion{He}{2} reionization by numerous faint quasars at $z>4$ \citep{madau15}, unless the post-reionization UV background is strongly fluctuating on large scales \citep{furlanetto10,mcquinn14}.
+We note that much of the difference in current model predictions for the timing of \ion{He}{2} reionization is due to the uncertain faint end of the $z\ga 4$ quasar luminosity function \citep{glikman11,masters12,mcgreer13,giallongo15} that leads to a factor $\sim 6$ spread in the quasar ionizing emissivity for a fixed spectral energy distribution \citep{madau15}.
+Since faint ($M_{1450}>-24$) quasars can be verified with current instruments even at $z\sim 6$ \citep{kashikawa15,kim15}, a systematic survey for faint $z>4$ quasars may test early helium reionization scenarios.

+An explanation of the slowly evolving \ion{He}{2} effective optical depth may require additional, more exotic sources of hard photons at high redshift, such as Bremsstrahlung from gas shock heated by cosmic structure formation \citep{miniati04} or X-ray emission from stellar binaries \citep{power09} or black holes in high-redshift galaxies \citep{ricotti04}.
 Likewise, current theoretical models do not readily produce a density-dependent \ion{He}{2} photoionization rate in a predominantly ionized IGM.

 In the present study we have challenged current reionization scenarios with two sensitive tests: (1) the frequency of regions with low \ion{He}{2} opacity, and (2) the fraction of underdense regions with significant \ion{He}{2} opacity.
 With refined models and a legacy sample of $z>3$ \ion{He}{2} sightlines collected with \textit{HST}/COS in its remaining lifetime, we may be able to resolve the physics of \ion{He}{2} reionization.